The Penelopiad: Influences

 [...] myths cannot really be translated with any accuracy from their native soil — from their own place and time.
 We will never know exactly what they meant to their ancient audiences.

 — Margaret Atwood, "The Myths Series and Me" in Publishers Weekly.

 Atwood's use of myths follows archetypal literary criticism and specifically the work of Northrop Frye and his Anatomy of Criticism.
 According to this literary theory, contemporary works are not independent but are part of an underlying pattern that re-invents and adapts a finite number of timeless concepts and structures of meaning.
 In The Penelopiad, Atwood re-writes archetypes of female passivity and victimization while using contemporary ideas of justice and a variety of genres.

 The edition of the Odyssey that Atwood read was the E. V. Rieu and D. C. H. Rieu's translation.
 For research she consulted Robert Graves' The Greek Myths.
 Graves, an adherent to Samuel Butler's theory that the Odyssey was written by a woman, also wrote The White Goddess, which formed the basis of the Maid's anthropology lecture.

-Atwood seems to have been unaware of A D Hope's earlier intense moral questioning of the story of Odysseus hanging the maids.
+Atwood seems to have been unaware of A. D. Hope's earlier intense moral questioning of the story of Odysseus hanging the maids.
 In Hope's 1960s poem "The End of the Journey" Penelope and Odysseus pass an unhappy night after the slaughter of the suitors and the maids, and wake to a scene of horror: "Each with her broken neck, each with a blank,/Small strangled face, the dead girls in a row /Swung as the cold airs moved them to and fro".

 Atwood had previously written using themes and characters from ancient Greek myths.
-She wrote a short story in Ovid Metamorphosed called The Elysium Lifestyle Mansions re-telling a myth with Apollo and the immortal prophet the Sibyl from the perspective of the latter living in the modern age.
+She wrote a short story in Ovid Metamorphosed called The Elysium Lifestyle Mansions, re-telling a myth with Apollo and the immortal prophet the Sibyl, from the perspective of the Sibyl living in the modern age.
 Her 1993 novel The Robber Bride roughly parallels the Iliad but is set in Toronto.
 In that novel the characters Tony and Zenia share the same animosity and competition as Penelope and Helen in The Penelopiad.
 Her poem "Circe: Mud Poems", published in 1976, casts doubt on Penelope's honourable image: